Academic and career pathways

 VET study after high school

 VET courses can prepare you for a career or further study.
 You can choose to:

 - study to improve your ATAR or OP score and then qualify for entry to university courses

 - study towards a degree

-- study a VET diploma and university degree together through a Dual Award program.
+- study a VET diploma and university degree together through a dual award program.

 High school to vocational education and training pathway

-Vocational Education and Training (VET) courses can equip you with the skills and knowledge to work in specific industries.
+VET courses can equip you with the skills and knowledge to work in specific industries.
 VET qualifications can also be used as partial credit towards a QCE, which you can then use to access higher education pathways such as university or TAFE.

 The benefits of studying VET courses include:

 - job-ready skills